niccokunzmann/kids-hackathon/protocol.md

     -   time to learn, introduction
     -   what to do woth them
 -   create an introduction for the tool for the kids ready to show us all
+-   vanessa: what about this story telling with kids: how does it work, we do not know